excamera/mu/README.md

 (For more information on commands and responses, see [libmu/handler.py](https://github.com/excamera/mu/tree/master/src/lambdaize/libmu/handler.py).)

+We represent state machines as subclasses of `MachineState`, which is itself a subclass of `SocketNB`. `SocketNB` is a wrapper around socket-like objects that handles non-blocking reads and writes, a simple chunking protocol, etc.

-We represent state machines as subclasses of `MachineState`. `MachineState` defines the general state transition framework, but one should never inherit directly from `MachineState`.
+`MachineState` defines the general state transition framework, but one should probably not inherit directly from `MachineState`.
 Instead, most of the time a state will inherit from classes like `TerminalState`, `CommandListState`, or `ForLoopState`.
-These are the three subclasses we will be using in this example;
+These are the three subclasses we use in `png2y4m\_server.py`;
 [xcenc\_server.py](https://github.com/excamera/mu/tree/master/src/lambdaize/xcenc_server.py) encodes
 a more complex state machine that makes use of several other subclasses.

+Immediately below I give a bit more background on each of the parent classes we use in building the `png2y4m_server.py` state machine; below, I discuss the state machine classes themselves.

 #### `TerminalState` ####

 `TerminalState` is simple: it's a state from which the machine never transitions.
-In `png2y4m_server.py`, we have `FinalState`, which simply overrides the `extra` attribute to make the string representation of the state more comprehensible.
+In `png2y4m_server.py`, we have `FinalState`, which simply overrides the `extra` attribute to make the string representation of the state more comprehensible in debug mode.

 Another important subclass of `TerminalState` is `ErrorState`.
-If a state machine enters this state, the server will abort execution.
+If a state machine enters this state, the server will report a corresponding error after execution.

 #### `CommandListState` ####